-In 2021, Reverend John Ntim Fordjour, the Deputy Minister of Education, of Ghana announced27 that his nation had made climate education a priority in its reformed standard based curriculum.
-He stressed his country's commitment towards increasing the role education plays in building a more just and sustainable world through the implementation of education for sustainable development by 2030.
+In 2021, Reverend John Ntim Fordjour, the Deputy Minister of Education, of Ghana announced that his nation had made climate education a priority in its reformed standard based curriculum.
+He stressed his country's commitment

 THE UNITED STATES

 Domestically, one of the biggest challenges facing climate education in the United States is that decisions regarding education are often left to individual states and school districts.
 This creates a patchwork educational system in the U.S. with different standards and different paths for implementation of new curriculum.